Teaching Reading at Kinderley

 A grapheme is a phoneme written down.

 Segmenting is where you break each word into its separate phoneme, for example ‘chop’ has 3 phonemes, ch/o/p.
 Blending is simply putting those sounds back together to form a word.
+Children will use their 'Fred Fingers' to help them with this.

 Some words in the English language cannot be broken down into separate phonemes.
 These words are known as tricky words and we teach the children to be able to read and know the whole word, for example, ‘said’ or ‘what’.